 Prerequisites: Laboratory Science (D) course and Mathematics (M) course.
 Offered: Occasionally January.

-AHS 370 • Functional Human Nutrition 3 Credits
+AHS 370 • Functional Human Nutrition 4 Credits

 Prepares students in functional nutrition, emphasizing human biochemistry and cellular energetics.
 Explores the relationship of nutrients to health pathologies, including metabolic syndrome, obesity, diabetes, cardiovascular disease, and cancer.
 Practical experience with nutritional interventions for health optimization and disease management.
-Emphasis in biochemical individuality for positive, nutritional modulation in oxidative phosphorylation.
+Emphasis on biochemical individuality for positive, nutritional modulation in oxidative phosphorylation.

-Prerequisites: BIO 120/BIO 120D or BIO 122/BIO 122D or CHE 113/CHE 113D and AHS 170.
+Prerequisites: BIO 120/BIO 120D, BIO 122/BIO 122D, BIO 124/BIO 124D, or BIO 128/BIO 128D and CHE 113/CHE 113D and AHS 170.
 Offered: Fall, Spring.

-AHS 375 • Functional Anatomy 3 Credits
+AHS 375 • Functional Anatomy 4 Credits

 Prerequisites: BIO 214/BIO 215 or BIO 238/BIO 239 and Mathematics (M) course.
 Offered: Fall, Spring.
-Special Notes: PHY 102/PHY 102D and AHS 247 are recommended prerequisites.
+Special Notes: PHY 102/PHY 102D is a recommended prerequisite.

-AHS 379 • Integrative Human Physiology 3 Credits
+AHS 379 • Integrative Human Physiology 4 Credits

 Examination of how normal human physiological function (homeostasis) is altered, and subsequently restored, in response to various forms of acute and chronic stress.